-Harry Stokes was a medal artist at his father Thomas' firm, Stokes.
+Harry Stokes was a medal artist at the firm of his father Thomas, Stokes.
 He was known as a particularly gifted die sinker, signing himself 'H.S.'
 Museum Victoria holds medals he designed from 1880 to 1901.

 Stokes travelled around the world on a Bassett high wheel bicycle with George W. Burston in 1889.
 The bicycle is in the Museum's collection (ST 16415).